srct/welcome/README.md

 Oops!
 Before you can push to a SRCT GitHub project, you need to be added to the group.
 In Slack, post a message in the #help channel with your GitHub username asking to be added to the group and we'll add you as soon as we can.

 Once you've been added to the group, run `git push` again.
 Another error should appear.
 Before you can push, Git needs to know *where* to push to.
-Run the suggested command to tell Git to push to our GitHub page, then run `git push` again.
-Now it should work!
+Run the suggested command to tell Git to push to our GitHub page.

 ### Merging your changes